Trimble-tech/Package-Manager-Demo/02_common-distributions.md

 # Distributions
 These are common, freely available distributions that can be used for these popular package managers.
+These distributions each have a different package manager and are a good start for exploration.

 ## Ubuntu
 * Runs APT/Aptitude Package Manager
 * Founded in 2004